alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="February 11 - Park City and Deer Valley, UT" vert="21,747ft" >}}
 On our way out of Utah we did a big split day between Park City and Deer Valley.
 Mariah had never skied Deer Valley or Park City before, so I wanted to show her around.
-At Park City, we stayed exlusively on the Canyons side, lapping Super Condor and Sun Peak.
+At Park City, we stayed exclusively on the Canyons side, lapping Super Condor and Sun Peak.
 In Deer Valley, we did a tour of the entire mountain, riding everything we could in as short a time period as possible.
 This was a great way to end the Utah section of the trip.
 {{< /expandable-box >}}

 #### Week 5

 Colorado skiing is great when you're not doing the I70 commute to and from Denver.
 Steamboat was a lot of fun to show Mariah and spending more time in Aspen was fun as well.
 There is a reason why it is cheaper to go to Europe than Colorado for a ski vacation though.
-Spending time in these flagship properties makes me appreiciate the more laid-back California resorts.
+Spending time in these flagship properties makes me appreciate the more laid-back California resorts.

 {{< image-gallery images="images/2024-02-14_copper_co.webp|Copper|View from Copper,images/2024-02-17_aspen_highlands_co.webp|Aspen Highlands|View from Aspen Highlands" >}}